Table of Contents

-Generally the first stop on the unhappy customer train is going to be with an employee at your debt relief company.
-They will have expressed an issue or dissatisfaction with an employee in an email or phone call.
-It’s really how your employee handles that issue that can make or break the volume or severity of complaints you get online.
+Generally, the first stop on the unhappy customer train will be with an employee at your debt relief company.
+Of course, they will have expressed an issue or dissatisfaction with an employee in an email or phone call.
+But, it’s really how your employee handles that issue that can make or break the volume or severity of complaints you get online.

-Clients that have an issue are actually perfect potential ambassadors and opportunities for you to help that person and turn them into raving fans who run around bragging about your service and company.
-These once unhappy customers became tremendously valuable free advertising for you and their personal referrals are more likely to use your services than just someone off the street.
+Clients that have an issue are perfect potential ambassadors and opportunities for you to help that person and turn them into raving fans who run around bragging about your service and company.
+These once unhappy customers became tremendously valuable free advertising for you, and their referrals are more likely to use your services than just someone off the street.

-It’s never a question if a debt relief company is going to have a disgruntled client some time.
+It’s never a question if a debt relief company is going to have a disgruntled client sometime.
 They will.
 Even the best company will.
-But that’s not really the issue.
+But that’s not the issue.
 The critical part of this equation is how the company handles the inevitable unhappy consumer.
-That’s when you can really tell the integrity of a good company.
+That’s when you can tell the integrity of a good company.

 Let me tell you a story.

-I was once having a very expensive deck built on an old house.
-The guy that was installing it really screwed something big up.
+I once had a costly deck built on an old house.
+Unfortunately, the guy that was installing it screwed something big up.
 I was raging angry.

-The next morning he showed up five minutes ahead of the appointed time and as he walked around the corner of the house he stuck out his hand and said, “Steve I take full responsibility for any issue you are having and I won’t stop till we fix it and you are happy with our work.”
+The following day he showed up five minutes ahead of the appointed time, and as he walked around the corner of the house, he stuck out his hand.
+He said, “Steve, I take full responsibility for any issue you are having, and I won’t stop till we fix it, and you are happy with our work.”

-The matter never escalated beyond that point, it got promptly fixed, I never needed to complain to a regulator or the licensing board, and I wound up referring three more people to him because I was so impressed with the way he handled the problem.
+The matter never escalated beyond that point; it got promptly fixed.
+I never needed to complain to a regulator or the licensing board, and I wound up referring three more people to him because I was so impressed with how he handled the problem.

-Time after time I watch debt relief companies here on this site use the exact wrong approach in dealing with an unhappy consumer.
-Rather than making the situation better or improving the public perception of their company they appear to intentionally do the things that most hurt them in the long run and make the situation worse.
+Time after time, I watch debt relief companies on this site use the exact wrong approach in dealing with an unhappy consumer.
+Rather than making the situation better or improving their company’s public perception, they appear to intentionally do the things that most hurt them in the long run and make the situation worse.

-If you’ve ever been in an Apple Store and received customer service you know you will almost never have a representative tell you to get lost and they can’t help you.
-You can walk into any Apple Store in the world and feel confident, most every time, you are going to get exceptional service and you are going to walk out with your issue resolved.
-And Apple products are typically more expensive but it’s the exceptional customer service that helps to keep people coming back and paying a premium.
+If you’ve ever been in an Apple Store and received customer service, you know, you will rarely have a representative tell you to get lost, and they can’t help you.
+You can walk into any Apple Store in the world and feel confident.
+Most of the time, you will get exceptional service and walk out with your issue resolved.
+And Apple products are typically more expensive, but it’s the outstanding customer service that helps keep people coming back and paying a premium.

 Here is a personal example.
 One time I flew to the U.S. from Europe, where I bought my Apple laptop.
-I din’t have a U.S. power cord and had lost my outlet adapter.
-I walked into the Apple Store in San Francisco and explained my problem and said I wanted to but a new power cord.
-The representative ran into the back and returned a moment later with a U.S. power cord and said, “We want you to have have this as our gift.
+I didn’t have a U.S. power cord and had lost my outlet adapter.
+I walked into the Apple Store in San Francisco, explained my problem, and said I wanted to buy a new power cord.
+The representative ran into the back and returned a moment later with a U.S. power cord and said, “We want you to have this as our gift.
 Thanks for being an Apple customer.”

-There is a huge difference in walking into an Apple store with a keyboard problem and having an employee say, “No problem, we will just go ahead and replace that at no charge to you while you wait.”
+There is a vast difference between walking into an Apple store with a keyboard problem and having an employee say, “No problem, we will just go ahead and replace that at no charge to you while you wait.”
 Or, walking into some other place that sold you some other laptop and having them say, “Sorry, there’s nothing we can do.
 You’ll have to call the manufacturer.”
-We all know how that ends most of the time, don’t we.
+But, of course, we all know how that ends most of the time, don’t we?
 But it begins with, “Press 1 for…”

 I once had this HR Manager, Kevin.
-One day Kevin and I were dealing with an employee problem and I was stressing over if we were going to have to let the person go.
-Kevin told me something that day I hope I never forget.
-He said, “Steve, we don’t fire people, they fire themselves.”
+One day Kevin and I were dealing with an employee problem, and I was stressing over if we would have to let the person go.
+Kevin told me something that day.
+I hope I never forget.
+He said, “Steve, we don’t fire people; they fire themselves.”
 And he was right.
 It was the negative actions of an employee that wound up in a situation where a separation might occur.